ossobv/proxtop/README.rst

                             Timeframe, can be one of: hour* | day | week | month |
                             year
       -g AGGREGATION, --aggregation AGGREGATION
-                            RRD aggregation, can be one of: AVERAGE* | MAX --partial-match       Match VMs by substring instead of equality
+                            RRD aggregation, can be one of: AVERAGE | MAX |
+                            MEDIAN*
+      --only-storage ONLY_STORAGE
+                            Filter VMs by storage glob (e.g. "nfs03*")

     Default values may be placed in ~/.proxtoprc.
 Lines should look like: hostname=HOSTNAME, username=USERNAME, password=PASSWORD

 License